 How hot who was?
 Sorry, can you repeat that?

 I know, I know, why am I so surprised?
 Except I honestly thought we had come such a long way.
-And none of the men in my life would ever dream of calling a woman, a smoko mole, would they?
+And none of the men in my life would ever dream of calling a woman, a smoko moll, would they?
 Maybe it’s just something they wouldn’t say when I’m around.
 Chris runs own home construction business.
 And if you’re into this sort of phrasing, you might call him a typical bloke.
 But lately he’s been questioning the idea of so-called typical bloke behaviour, or at least the behaviour that he’s used to on building sites.

 The industry is full of hot-headed young males basically, I think probably the biggest problem within the industry is the fact that to be a man you have to never show your emotions, never cry, never talk about your feelings.
 All of those things can, yeah, just a massive list of things that you can’t do otherwise you’re a pussy or a girl or whatever it is.
 I’ve been lucky enough that I don’t have to deal with that sort of culture as often anymore because I have my own team of guys and I like to run things a bit different to the standard carpenter or builder.